Best Way to Cook Live Lobster and Lobster Tail at Home

 How to Prepare Maine Lobster

 Is there a humane way to kill a lobster?
 What’s the best way to kill a live lobster for cooking?
-There is endless debate on whether lobsters feel pain or not, but whether the answer is yes or no, we believe it’s our responsibility to give lobsters as pain-free and dignifying death as possible.
+There is endless debate on whether lobsters feel pain, but whether the answer is yes or no, we believe it’s our responsibility to give lobsters as pain-free and dignified death as possible.

 Cooking lobster is an art, and if you do not get the timing just right, you might be in for a tough or chewy lobster.
 Never overcook your lobster.
 This makes the meat tough and stringy (a huge bummer!).
 We find most of the cooking time suggestions found on the internet are way too long.

 We’ll give you detailed lobster cooking times, but it is important to know how the time of year impacts timing.
-In the winter, lobsters have a harder shell and therefore require more time to cook.
-In the summertime lobsters have a softer shell and require less time to cook.
+In the winter, lobsters have a harder shell and require more cooking time.
+In the summertime, lobsters have softer shells and require less cooking time.

 What pot should I use for cooking Lobster